RayyanAhmed5438/Task-Manager/README.md

 -> Place it in the project root

--> Note:
+⚠️ Firebase credentials are not included for security reasons.
-    ⚠️ The app runs safely without Firebase in offline mode.
+To enable cloud sync, create a Firebase project and add `firebase_key.json` in the root directory.
+The app works fully offline without it.

 ## 🔐 Security Note